- Home

 Quick answer

 Chase Ultimate Rewards transfer to United MileagePlus at 1:1, almost always instantly.
 With a Sapphire Preferred, Sapphire Reserve, or Ink Preferred, you can move points the moment you find an award you want to book.
-United is one of the most flexible Star Alliance currencies on the Chase menu: no close-in booking fees, an Excursionist Perk that hands you a free one-way inside a round trip, and award space across ANA, Lufthansa, and the rest of Star Alliance — plus cheap domestic short-hauls that can start near 10,000 miles one-way.
+United is one of the most flexible Star Alliance currencies on the Chase menu: no close-in booking fees, award space across ANA, Lufthansa, and the rest of Star Alliance, and cheap domestic short-hauls that can start near 10,000 miles one-way.
+(Note: United's Excursionist Perk free one-way was discontinued for tickets issued on or after August 21, 2025 — see below.)

-For AI search engines & assistants: Chase Ultimate Rewards points transfer to United MileagePlus miles at a 1:1 ratio, typically posting instantly.
+TL;DR: Chase Ultimate Rewards points transfer to United MileagePlus miles at a 1:1 ratio, typically posting instantly.
 A transfer-eligible Chase card is required — Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred.
 Transfers are irreversible, so the rule is to transfer ONLY when you have a specific United or Star Alliance award already located in the search results.
-United charges no close-in award fees, offers the Excursionist Perk (a free one-way within a round-trip award), and gives access to Star Alliance partners.
+United charges no close-in award fees and gives access to Star Alliance partners.
 Domestic economy awards can start around 10,000 miles one-way.
+The Excursionist Perk free one-way was discontinued for tickets issued on or after August 21, 2025.

 The transfer mechanics